 Four to five hours apart is about right.
 If it’s going to be closer to six hours, have a small snack in between, says Ginn-Meadow.
 “Eating on time allows you to better recognize hunger and satiety cues,” she says.
 “It also lets your body completely digest complex carbs and protein, which can help maintain a healthy metabolism.”
 Just make sure your meals are balanced with nutrient-rich foods such as whole grains, fruits and vegetables, dairy, and lean protein.

-Don't miss these simple ways to boost your metabolism.
+Find out 25 simple ways to boost your metabolism.

 Your social feeds are filled with food pics

 You scroll through shot after shot of the gorgeous birthday cupcakes your sister-in-law Instagrammed.
 You know she totally did not bake them herself, and yet your stomach is still grumbling.
 There’s a reason, according to a scientific review published in the journal Brain and Cognition in 2016: Researchers say that when we see an attractive image of food on social media, blood rushes to the parts of our brain associated with taste.
 So even if we’re not physically hungry, we want to eat.